verrazzano/docs/content/en/docs/networking/kubernetes/net-kubernetes.md

 which acts as both the Ingress controller and the load balancer.
 This will be discussed in later sections, suffice it to say that there is a difference between services that provide external access to the cluster, and an Ingress, which contains HTTP/HTTPS routing rules to services within the cluster.

+## CNI
+Kubernetes depends on network plugins to implement common networking functionality, using the [CNI](https://github.com/containernetworking/cni)
+Some of the Kubernetes networking features are not supported or implemented by all CNIs.
+For example, NetworkPolices are not supported by Flannel, which is the default CNI for OKE.
+Because of this, the user is required to install a CNI that supports NetworkPolicies if that security feature is desired.

+## Summary
+This wraps up the brief introduction to Kubernetes.
+In summary, here are the main points:

+1. Pods have containers that can send and receive network traffic
+2. There is no restriction on inter-pod network traffic by default
+3. There no restriction on egress traffic from the Kubernetes cluster
+4. Egress might be restricted at the platform level (security list rules, etc.)
+5. Kubernetes provides a DNS server for pods to do name resolution
+6. Services have a DNS name and provide a virtual IP to access a set of pods
+7. Traffic can be allowed into a cluster using a service of type LoadBalancer or NodePort
+8. Traffic can also be routed to services using an Ingress resource or equivalent
+9. CNI plugins provide various levels of networking functionality.